 If you enjoyed this article, consider voting for Backdoor Survival daily at Top Prepper Websites!
 In addition, SUBSCRIBE to email updates and receive a free, downloadable copy of my e-book The Emergency Food Buyer’s Guide.

-Bargain Bin: Below you will find some links to hand sanitizers plus other items to keep your healthy in less than optimal condition.
+Below you will find other items to keep your healthy in less than optimal condition.
 Most if not all are basic preps you should have on hand and readily available in your first aid kit.

 No Rinse Cleansing & Deodorizing Bathing Wipes: One wipe was more than enough for a complete “bath”.
 These are a good backup when traditional showers are not available such as the week or weeks following a disaster.
 Also good for camping, boating, hiking and such.